deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 strikes and piracy.
-These missions will also benefit the human race through propaganda, through the Dominion Development Credit bounties that are awarded for recovering liferafts, and by securing extraterrestrial technology from derelicts.”
+These missions will also benefit the human race through propaganda, through the Dominion Development Credit bounties that are awarded for recovering liferafts, and by securing extraterrestrial technology from derelicts."

 He paused.
-“I should note, gentlemen, that when I mention ‘*extraterrestrial threats*’, I refer to any and all enemies of our species, including the alien force responsible for the destruction of San Diego, the exact nature of which is deemed need-to-know.”
+"I should note, gentlemen, that when I mention '*extraterrestrial threats*’, I refer to any and all enemies of our species, including the alien force responsible for the destruction of San Diego, the exact nature of which is deemed need-to-know."

 Adam and Burgess exchanged glances.